 The exhibition is supported by

 Delegation of Flanders in the Nordic Countries / Embassy of Belgium

-Hans Op de Beeck lives and works in Brussels, Belgium.
-His works have been widely exhibited in both solo and group exhibitions around the world and now for the first time in Finland.
+Belgian artist Hans Op de Beeck (b.
+1969) lives and works in Brussels.
+His works have been widely exhibited in solo and group exhibitions around the world.
+The Quiet Parade is his first solo-show in Finland.

 His art depicts the tragicomic ups and downs of life, its transience, and its beauty.
 His extensive body of work includes large scale immersive installations as well as sculptures, video works, animated films, paintings, drawings, photographs, texts (plays), opera and theatre work.
 Key themes of his artistic practice are the ambiguous human condition, our conflicted dealing with time, space and each other, and the concept of the memento mori (‘remember you have to die’).

 The exhibition guide

 Here’s the exhibition brochure for The Quiet Parade, your travel guide to the exhibition.
 It includes an introduction to the exhibition, the artist’s descriptions of the works, and a floor map of the exhibition to help you follow the paths.

 You can also find a printed copy of the exhibition brochure at the museum in English, Finnish or Swedish.
 It’s free of charge.

 In the Quiet Parade exhibition, you’ll encounter an almost monochromatic, i.e. single-coloured world.
 What if your own everyday life would turn into just one shade, or if the colours didn’t behave in the way we’re used to?